perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 	- Organisations outsource portions of its incident response work
 	- Most prevalent arrange is for the organisation to outsource 24/7 monitoring of intrusion detection sensors, firewalls and other security services provider
 	- Some organisations perform basic incident response work in-house and call contractors to assist with handling incidents, particularly those that are more serious or widespread
-	- The services are mostly performed by contractors are computer forensics, advanced incident anal
+	- The services are mostly performed by contractors are computer forensics, advanced incident analysis, incident containment and eradication and vulnerability mitigation
+- **Fully Outsourced**
+	- The organisation completely outsources its incident response work typically to an onsite contractor
+	- This model is most likely to be used when the organisation needs a full-time onsite incident response team but does o